- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 Evaluating the Consulting Partners

-Now I recently had a commenter on my article where I laid out how I do things the opposite from the large consulting companies that taught me.
+I recently had a commenter on my article where I laid out how I do things the opposite from the large consulting companies that taught me.
 This commenter did not like the material as he worked for one of these enterprises.
-His argument that by stating that large consulting companies provide incorrect advice on SAP, I was, in essence, writing off what hundreds of thousands of consultants, many of them well-meaning.
+His argument that by stating that large consulting companies provide incorrect advice on SAP, I was, in essence, writing off hundreds of thousands of consultants, many of them well-meaning.

 But getting back to this argument brought up by the person defending the large consulting companies.
 It very conveniently omits where policy is made in these enterprises.
 The policy is made at the tippy top.
 The average working consultants don’t have any influence on this policy.
 They give out promotions, bonuses, retain, and fire to a strong degree based upon compliance with the policy.
 Competence is part of it, but compliance is a critical component of who is promoted.
 People who have done well in life in institutions often emphasize their ability.
-They don’t much talk about how they had to follow orders, and that they usually followed rules that were foolish or unethical.
+They don’t talk about how they had to follow orders and usually followed rules that were foolish or unethical.
 To be effective within a corrupt organization, you, at some point, must yourself be corrupt.

 Lying About Bias